joyapisi/1st-Capstone-Project/README.md

 - [📝 License](#license)
 - [© Attribution](#attribution)

-# 📖 [Capstone_Project] <a name="Capstone Project"></a>
+# 📖 [Teen_Creators_Conference] <a name="Teen Conference"></a>

 **[Capstone_Project]** is a simple HTML, CSS and JavaScript project that uses a simple web design to create a UI in both mobile and desktop version, use JavaScript events and DOM elements to create pages dynamically.
+This project's content is personalized to a Teen Creators Conference that helps teenagers learn production using Adobe products.

 ## 🛠 Built With  <a name="built-with"></a>